sreinert/1DOdourSequence/README.md

 ## Introduction

 This repository contains scripts to run virtual corridors using Python 3.
+It is a sequential navigation task, where mice have to navigate through virtual corridor to reach landmarks in a specific order.
+For more details, check [this Notion page](https://polyester-hound-854.notion.site/task-detail-c25802c77d3243f28e957619c238a80c?pvs=4)

 2023/05/17
 This repository is for use in behavioral box.
 Cloned from Shohei Furutachi's project.